Thursday, May 18, 2023

 Tickets on Sale Now

 All seats are reserved.
-Tickets are $32, with discounts for groups of 10 or more.
-Call 513.621.ARTS, online at CincinnatiArts.org or at the ticket offices at the Aronoff Center.
-Call 513.977.4157 for group sales.
+Tickets are $34 with discounts for groups of 10 or more, seniors and students.
+Call 513.
+621.ARTS, online at CincinnatiArts.org or at the ticket office at the Aronoff Center.

 The season sponsor for the Mighty Wurlitzer concerts is Bahl & Gaynor Investment Counsel.